actionhero/actionhero/docs/core/tasks.md

 * `task.frequency`: In milliseconds, how often should I run?.
 A frequency of >0 denotes this task as periodic and actionhero will automatically enqueued when the server boots.
 Only one instance of a periodic task will be enqueued within the cluster at a time, regardless of how many actionhero nodes are connected.
 * `task.plugins`: You can use resque plugins in your task from the node-resque project.
 Plugins modify how your tasks are enqueued.
 For example, if you use the `queue-lock` plugin, only one instance of any job (with similar arguments) can be enqueued at a time.
 You can learn more about plugins from the [node-resque project](https://github.com/taskrabbit/node-resque#plugins).
 * `task.pluginOptions`: a hash of options for the plugins

+`task.run` contains the actual work that the task does.
+It takes the following arguments:

+* `api`: The actionhero api object
+* `params`: An array of parameters that the task was enqueued with.
+This is whatever was passed as the second argument to `api.tasks.enqueue`
+* `next`: A callback to call when the task is done.
+This callback is of the type `function(error, result)`.
+  * Passing an `error` object will cause the job to be marked as a failure.
+  * The result is currently not captured anywhere.

 An example Task: